filestorm-fst/go-stormchain/go-filestorm/README.md

 $ bootnode --nodekey=boot.key
 ```

-With the bootnode online, it will display an [`enode` URL](https://github.com/filestorm/wiki/wiki/enode-url-format)
+With the bootnode online, it will display an `enode`
 that other nodes can use to connect to it and exchange peer information.
 Make sure to
 replace the displayed IP address information (most probably `[::]`) with your externally
 accessible IP to get the actual `enode` URL.